probablyalexzhu/probablyalexzhu.github.io/content/about/index.md

 ## Hi, I'm Alex! 👋🐤

 I’m a Software Engineering student at the University of Waterloo.
-I like to think of myself as being flexible and able to thrive in many contexts, having developed skills from exploring a wide range of interests. **My goal is to combine these skills, such as coding and communicating, to solve real-world issues through technology.** I learn quickly and work well in teams and am interested in flexible roles where I can be creative and leverage my wide skill set.
+I like to think of myself as being able to thrive in many contexts, having developed skills from exploring a wide range of interests like coding and debating.
+My goal is to combine these skills to solve real-world issues through technology. **I learn quickly and work well in teams and am interested in flexible roles where I can be creative and leverage my wide skill set.**

 I care about doing meaningful ethical work for the world.
 Other than coding, I love filmmaking, reading (philosophy, psychology, and sci-fi), competitive debating, and tennis.